NHS-South-Central-and-West/mlflow-local-example/README.md

 # The data

-It comes from the publicly available NYC Taxi dataset, often used for machine learning practice.
+It comes from the publicly available NYC Taxi dataset, often used for machine learning practice (this version was what was available as a starting dataset in a free Databricks account).
 It has also been combined with latitude and longitude information corresponding to the zip codes in the original data.
 This comes from [here](https://public.opendatasoft.com/explore/dataset/georef-united-states-of-america-zc-point/table/).

 # Contact